Bed Bugs in Apartments and Rentals

 - Contact your landlord immediately to report the problem so that they can work with tenants in surrounding units to monitor for, or work on control of bed bugs.

-- Carefully follow the instructions in Getting the Bugs Out (PDF) to clean and remove bed bugs from your rental.
+- Carefully follow the instructions in Controlling Bed Bugs: a Step-by-Step Guide for Alaskans (PDF) to clean and remove bed bugs from your rental.

 - Do not attempt to apply pesticides or other chemicals yourself.